How to Have Multiple Businesses Under One LLC? (Explained)

 In other words:

-- Running multiple companies under a DBA can be achieved through a single LLC, which is a straightforward and cost-effective approach.
-However, note that the LLC assumes legal responsibility for the actions and debts of the DBA firms.
+- Running multiple businesses under a DBA through a single LLC is the simplest and cheapest option.
+The trade-off is that the LLC carries legal responsibility for everything the DBA businesses do — debts and all.

 FAQs